 It is going to cost you.
 A lot more than you would pay to use Windows 10.
 Updates from Microsoft to ensure that Windows 7 operated devices run effectively will be available for a time, but it will be more expensive that upgrading to Windows 10.
 The cost will also rise over years.
 So, for support for Windows Enterprise users using Windows 7 from January 2019-January 2021 will cost around €25 per device.

-It is worth considering a switch to Windows 10 for this reasons of cost saving and effectiveness.
+It is worth considering a switch to Windows 10 for this reasons of cyber cost saving and effectiveness.
 The best laptops this year only operate a Windows 10 system as well.
-So, if you want to use the best hardware on the market that keeps your business to the forefront of responsiveness, we recommend that you consider using Windows 10 in the long run.
+So if you want to use the best hardware on the market, we recommend that you consider using Windows 10 .

-We will be posting in the near future on Windows 10 and how to upgrade to it, the benefits of the switch and how it can help your business.
-Stay tuned for more updates on Windows 7 and how to manage the transition and upgrading to Windows 10.
+We will be posting in the near future on Windows 10 and how to upgrade to it.
+We will explain the benefits of upgrading and being more cyber aware and how it can help grow your business.
+Follow our updates for more updates on Windows 7 and other cyber changes your business should know about.

 Technology improves efficiency, automates tasks and enables remote working.
 Office technology including Laptops and PCs have become very much integrated with day to day work life.
 Without PCs and laptops, we would simply struggle with daily tasks.
 To maintain office productivity and efficiency we recommend you upgrade your PC’s and Laptops every 4 years as computers 4+ years will become less productive and struggle with technical advancements.